emaloney/CleanroomLogger/INTEGRATION.md

 ## Carthage Integration

-Carthage is a third-party package dependency manager for iOS and Mac OS X. Carthage works by building frameworks for each of a project’s dependencies.
+Carthage is a third-party package dependency manager for Apple platforms.
+Carthage works by building frameworks for each of a project’s dependencies.

 ### Verifying Carthage availability